-The Schwarzman Scholars funds one year of study in a leadership development curriculum at Tsinghua University in Beijing, one of China’s most prestigious universities.
-The program aims to cultivate the next generation of global leaders through fostering a better understanding of China’s role in global trends.
+Schwarzman Scholars is a fully-funded master’s program in Global Affairs leadership at Tsinghua University in Beijing, one of China’s most prestigious universities.
+The program aims to cultivate the next generation of international leaders through fostering a better understanding of China’s role in global trends.
 In addition to the core coursework, students choose from concentrations in Public Policy, Economics and Business, or International Studies, and complete corporate or non-profit internships for real-world leadership experience.
 All courses will be taught in English.

 Applicants from every country of the world are eligible to apply.
-Applicants must be at least 18 but not yet 28 years of age as of June 30, 2016.
-Begin the process during the spring before your final year on campus by submitting a Pre-Application.
-See SELECTION PROCEDURE section of page for more information.
-If you win the scholarship, you will travel shortly after graduating.
-(Schwarzman candidates must have earned a bachelor’s degree by the time of travel.
-However, you do NOT need to have earned a bachelor’s degree by the time you apply.)
-Current seniors or recent UCI alumni may also apply.
+Applicants must be at least 18 but not yet 28 years of age.
+You must finish your bachelor’s degree before enrollment in the Schwarzman Scholars program.
+However, you do NOT need to have earned a bachelor’s degree by the time you apply.

 Please note that external scholarship agencies will consider all of your credit-bearing coursework from any college or institution as part of the review process (including CSU, community colleges, private colleges or other UC campuses/Extension programs, and including units earned while in high school).
 Grades from other colleges will be included in calculation of your overall GPA for eligibility purposes.

 The scholarship does not stipulate a minimum GPA.
-However, to be competitive, applicants should have at least a 3.7 GPA and must be able to demonstrate professional competence and dedication to the field of study through leadership or mentoring roles in academic or service organizations, publications or performances, and/or significant work experience/internships related to the major.
+However, to be competitive, SOP advisors recommend that applicants achieve at least a 3.7 GPA and demonstrate a strong record of noteworthy accomplishment, professional competence, and dedication to ambitious career goals in public service, international business or trade, or academia.
+Relevant qualifications may include 1 or more years of leadership or mentoring roles in academic, extracurricular, or service organizations; publications or performances; and/or significant work experience/internships relevant to the stated career goals.

 Up to 200 Schwarzman Scholars will be funded every year, with about 45% of the awards going to students from the United States.

-The electronic application includes an application form, 3 letters of recommendation, transcripts, a curriculum vitae, three essays, 1 short answer question, and a brief video introduction.
-Shortlisted applicants are invited to interview in mid-November.
+The electronic application typically includes an application form, 3 letters of recommendation, transcripts, a curriculum vitae, 2 essays, 1 short answer question, and a brief video introduction.

-In 2016, Cassie Zhang and Stella Liu became a Schwarzman finalist.
+In 2018-19, Brandon Finger was named a semi-finalist.
+In 2016-17, Cassie Zhang was named an Alternate (waitlisted), and Stella Liu became a Schwarzman semi-finalist.